vnmakarov/mir/c-benchmarks/README.md

 because most of them depend on external libraries (gmp, pre, pthread, etc) or io-bound and don't measure the code generation performance in which I am actually interesting.

+Some thoughts:

+* `except` was considerably improved by inlining
+* `matrix`, `nbody`, and `spectral-norm` can be improved by loop-invariant motion
+* call-intensive bencmarkss (`funnkuch-reduce`, `method-call`, and `mandelbrot`) are slow because all calls in MIR are implemented through thunks permitting how swap of function code
+  * they could be improved by direct calls but it is against MIR design